jsoma/2025-birn/unstructured-data/scraping-web.md

 ### Analyzing procurement data

+Are there any Pristina procurement contracts that have to do with animals that live on the street?

-1. Scrape the list of [procurement data for Prishtina](https://prishtinaonline.com/prokurimi/njoftim-per-kontrate)
-2. Download them all (or some of them, probably) using [Motrix](https://motrix.app/)
+If you're feeling fancy, scrape the list of [procurement data for Prishtina](https://prishtinaonline.com/prokurimi/njoftim-per-kontrate) and download them all (or some of them, probably) using [Motrix](https://motrix.app/).
+You can also just use the ones in this session's download materials (the **procurement-sample** folder.)
-3. What questions can you answer with NotebookLM?
-What questions do you need to convert to a spreadsheet for?